socialvibe/truex-android-mobile-reference-app/README.md

 The following steps are a guideline for the TAR integration.
 This assumes you have setup the TAR dependency above to access the renderer.
 The starting/key points referenced in each step can be searched in the code for reference.
 EG.  Searching for [2], will direct you to the engagement start.

 ### [1] - Look for true[X] companions for a given ad (PlayerFragment::playCurrentAds)
-For simplicity, this sample app uses stubbed and parsed ad data.
+For simplicity, this sample app uses stubbed and parsed ad data (`adbreaks_stub.json`).
 But this can be replaced with an ad call and then parsing the ad payload.
 The important part here is determining if a given ad, which should be the first ad in a pod, is a true[X] ad.
 This can vary depending on how the ads are returned by the server.
 But some variations include checking if part of the payload contains a truex string, as seen in `isTruexAdUrl()`.

 ### [2] - Prepare to enter the engagement (PlayerFragment::displayInteractiveAd, TruexAdManager)
 Once as have a valid true[X] ad, first we pause playback (displayInteractiveAd::pauseStream).
 Then we initialize TAR by means of the `TruexAdManager`, via `TruexAdManager.startAd()`.
 Note the `PlaybackHandler` passed in the constructor, which will be responsible for interfacing with the TAR events later on.
 The key line that starts the Truex Ad Experience is: